syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRating/Restrict-User-Selection.md

 ---
 layout: post
-title: Appearance and Styling in Syncfusion® Rating control for Xamarin.iOS
+title: Restrict User Selection in Syncfusion® Rating control for Xamarin.iOS
-description: Learn how to change the Appearance and Styling of rating control
+description: Learn how to restrict user selection in the Rating control by making it read-only
 platform: xamarin.ios
 control: Rating
 documentation: ug